-CrazyEgg is a very powerful heatmap tool.
+Crazy Egg is a powerful heatmap tool.
 It is used and recommended by many experts in the website optimization niche.
-This software generates a heatmap report on top of the screenshot of the webpages you enabled it on.
-These types of reports are very insightful, as you can clearly see the performance of each element in the page layout.
+This software generates a heatmap report on top of the screenshot of the web pages you enable it on.
+These types of reports are insightful, as you can clearly see the performance of each element in the page layout.

-Beside generating heatmap reports, this tool also incorporates some of the features of the popular Google Analytics.
+This tool also incorporates some of the features of the popular Google Analytics.
 It generates various reports on website visitors: country of origin, device used for browsing, and other relevant metrics.

-It is an easy to use tool with an intuitive and simple user interface.
+It is an easy-to-use tool with an intuitive and simple user interface.
 You don’t need any previous knowledge to know how to operate its features.
 The only problem is the price.
-If you decide to go with crazy egg, you will have to commit to any of the offered plans for an entire year.
+If you decide to go with Crazy Egg, you will have to commit to any of the offered plans for an entire year.

-Commiting to a heatmap software tool before establishing a goal is the most common issue that comes up when you see the heatmap report for the first time.
+Committing to a heatmap software tool before establishing a goal is the most common issue that comes up when you see the heatmap report for the first time.
 The question that might kick in at this point is: “What now?”
 This is why you have to define website optimization goals before you start.

-The breadcrumbs that you have to follow are:
+The breadcrumbs that you have to follow:

-Experts have been using heatmaps for a very long time now.
+Experts have been using heatmaps for a long time now.
 Here is what they’ve learned so far:

-In the end, if you decide to use heatmaps to custom-tailor your website to your audience, make sure to follow the steps from the Common Issues paragraph.
-In many cases heatmaps will pinpoint the problem for you, but you will still have to consult a professional to get the most out of the website optimization process.
+In the end, if you decide to use heatmaps to custom-tailor your website to your audience, make sure to follow the steps from the “Common issues” section.
+In many cases, heatmaps will pinpoint the problem for you, but you will still have to consult a professional to get the most out of the website optimization process.